 Chain Bridge

-Before the iron structure was built, the Danube river could only be crossed by boat or by foot when the waterway would freeze over during winter.
+Before the iron structure was built, the Danube River could only be crossed by boat or by foot when the waterway would freeze over during winter.

 Rebuilding the Bridge